adamstirtan/school-soundboard/README.md

 ## Overview

-This project is a fun and engaging tool designed for [Glenn Arbour Academy's](https://glennarbouracademy.com) gymnasium AV computer to enhance the morning announcements experience.
+This project is a fun and engaging tool designed for a school's AV computer to enhance the morning announcements experience.
 It provides a collection of sound effects, both funny and useful, which can be played during morning gatherings.
 These sound effects add a touch of humor and excitement to your announcements, making the start of the day more enjoyable for students and teachers alike.

 ## Demo